 Pastoral Letter on Eucharistic Adoration from His Eminence Marc Cardinal Ouellet:

-Letters submitted by a Canadian adorer:
+Letters from a Canadian Bishop:

 “We can deepen our awareness of God’s presence in our midst; in the sacraments and particularly in the Eucharist, in Scripture, through sacrifice and prayer, in adoration and ecclesial communion and through testimony and evangelization” (Most Rev. Brendan M. O’Brien, President Emeritus of the Canadian Conference of Catholic Bishops).

 “When we participate in His loving presence, made present in the Eucharist, we begin to live with the same divine life that He shares with His heavenly Father” (Most Rev. Raymond Roussin, when he was Archbishop of Vancouver BC).

 - Perpetual Eucharistic adoration throughout the 24 hour day;

 - Extended Eucharistic adoration, beginning in the early hours of the morning and continuing until the evening;

 - Eucharistic adoration during one or more days of the week during specific hours;

 - Eucharistic adoration for special circumstances, such as feast days and anniversaries;